monicawheeler/html-css-syllabus/README.md

 ## Course Description

 In this course, we will learn about the following:
-* Software used to create web pages
+* What software is used to create web pages
-* HTML documents and basic HTML tags
+* How to setup HTML documents and use basic HTML tags
-* Using CSS to style HTML documents
+* How to use CSS to style HTML documents
-* Web standards and code validation
+* How to comply with web standards and code validation

 ## Course Goals

-Our goals for this course is to learn to use software to create web pages, create a well-structured HTML document, style that document with CSS, and validate the code is meeting widely accepted standards.
+Our goals for this course are to understand how to use software to create web pages, create a well-structured HTML document, style that document with CSS, and validate the code is meeting widely accepted standards.

 ## Requirements